ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_reduction/variantcalling.md

 This step involves two operations: first is to model the base quality scores and calculate the necessary correction (BaseRecalibrator); the second is to apply the correction (ApplyBQSR).
 The script for this step is [gatk_bqsr.slurm](https://ucdavis-bioinformatics-training.github.io/2021-July-Genome-Wide-Association-Studies/software_scripts/scripts/gatk_bqsr.slurm).

+First, we have to download a few vcf files from [GATK google cloud space](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false).
+These will be used for training the machine learning processes necessary during the variant discorey.
+We are not going to actually download any of them, as some of them will take a long time to download.
+I have downloaded them and you can create soft links to them for this workshop.

+    cd /share/workshop/gwas_workshop/$USER/gwas_example/References
+    ln -s /share/workshop/gwas_workshop/jli/gwas_example/References/1000G_omni2.5.hg38.vcf* .
+    ln -s /share/workshop/gwas_workshop/jli/gwas_example/References/1000G_phase1.snps.high_confidence.hg38.vcf* .
+    ln -s /share/workshop/gwas_workshop/jli/gwas_example/References/hapmap_3.3.hg38.vcf* .
+    ln -s /share/workshop/gwas_workshop/jli/gwas_example/References/Homo_sapiens_assembly38.dbsnp138.vcf* .
+    ln -s /share/workshop/gwas_workshop/jli/gwas_example/References/Mills_and_1000G_gold_standard.indels.hg38.vcf* .

-Let's get the script, look at it to understand what it does and run it.
+Now, let's get the script for base quality score recalibration, look at it to understand what it does and run it.

     cd /share/workshop/gwas_workshop/$USER/gwas_example
     wget https://ucdavis-bioinformatics-training.github.io/2021-July-Genome-Wide-Association-Studies/software_scripts/scripts/gatk_bqsr.slurm